opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Expressions
 -----------

-Explang program is a sequence of one or more expressions which are evaluated from the beginning to the end.
+An Explang program is a sequence of one or more expressions which are evaluated from the beginning to the end.

 The language works with expressions that return values.
 There are no statements.